uplg/cat-api/README.md

    - Verify device IP address and network connectivity
    - Check if device is powered on and connected to WiFi
-   - If that worked before a disconnect error might have occured, restart the API, else it's probably a wrong protocol version (3.3 instead of 3.4 as an example)
+   - Retry the request, Tuya devices don't support multi devices connected at the same time (it might be your phone as an example), else it's probably a wrong protocol version (3.3 instead of 3.4 as an example)

-2. **Invalid Credentials | ECONNRESET**
+2. **ECONNRESET**

-   - Double-check `TUYA_DEVICE_ID` and `TUYA_DEVICE_KEY`
+   - Double-check `id` and `key` in device.json
-   - Verify device version (usually 3.4 or 3.5 for feeder devices)
+   - Verify device version (usually 3.3, 3.4 or 3.5 for recent tuya devices)

 3. **Meal Plan Not Reading**